Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-It is not always possible to isolate the causative agent of the infection from the contents of the brain abscess.
-In about 25% of cases, the contents of the abscess are sterile.
+It is not always possible to isolate the infectious agent from the contents of a brain abscess.
+In approximately 25% of cases, abscess contents cultures are sterile.
 Among the isolated pathogens of hematogenous abscesses, streptococci (aerobic and anaerobic) predominate, often in association with bacteroides (Bacteroides spp.).
-With hematogenous abscesses, due to the lung abscess, Enterobacteriaceae (in particular, Proteus vulgaris) is often found.
-The same pathogens are characteristic for otogenic abscesses.
+In hematogenous abscesses due to lung abscess, Enterobacteriaceae (in particular, Proteus vulgaris) are often encountered.
+The same pathogens are characteristic of otogenic abscesses.

-In patients with various immunodeficiency states (reception of immunosuppressors after organ transplantation, HIV infection) among pathogens, Aspergillus fumigatus predominates.
+In patients with various immunodeficiency states (taking immunosuppressants after organ transplantation, HIV infection), Aspergillus fumigatus predominates among pathogens.

-The main ways of penetration of the infection into the cavity of the skull and the spinal canal are as follows:
+The main routes of infection penetration into the cranial cavity and spinal canal are the following:

 - hematogenous;